nikalexis/django_htmx_ui/README.md

 function.
 All `args` and `kwargs` are passed through to the `django_htmx.http.trigger_client_event` function and finally to the browser event object.

+`slug_global` class property

+This class property defines a global slug to use as a unique identifier for the `TemplateView` in you entire project.
+By default, it's a combination of `slug_module` + `slug` described below.

 `slug_module` class property

 This class property defines the slug name of the module that your view belongs to.